-Rachael is a senior associate in the corporate and commercial team.
+Rachael Taylor is a senior associate in the corporate and commercial team.

 She advises on a wide range of corporate matters, including mergers, the sale and purchase of private companies and shareholder, partnership and joint venture agreements.